1994 Liberal Party of Australia leadership spill

 A leadership spill of the federal parliamentary leader of the Liberal Party of Australia was held on 23 May 1994.
 The incumbent, John Hewson, was defeated by Alexander Downer in a vote of Liberal Party Members of Parliament (MPs) by 43 votes to 36 votes.
 Downer thus became the Leader of the Opposition in the Parliament of Australia.

 Background

-After John Hewson lost the so called unlosable 1993 election he stayed on as Leader of the Opposition despite stating he would resign if he lost.
+After John Hewson lost the so-called unlosable 1993 election, he stayed on as Leader of the Opposition despite stating he would resign if he lost.
 Hewson stayed on to prevent John Howard being elected leader who Hewson defeated in a 1993 leadership challenge.

-However Hewson was undermined over the next 14 months amidst the Liberals having a hard time trying to fundraise and make a momentum against the Keating government and after being embarrassed on Lateline about negative Liberal party polling Hewson called a leadership spill.
+However, Hewson was undermined over the next 14 months amidst the Liberals having a hard time trying to fundraise and create momentum against the Keating government and after being embarrassed on Lateline about negative Liberal polling, Hewson called a leadership spill.